DINGYANB/MUSES/README.md

 For *T2I-CompBench* evaluation, we follow its official evaluation codes in this [link](https://github.com/Karine-Huang/T2I-CompBench).
 Note that we choose the best score among the 5 images as the final score.

 Since T2I-CompBench lacks detailed descriptions of complex 3D spatial relationships of multiple objects, we construct our T2I-3DisBench (`dataset/T2I-3DisBench.txt`), which describes diverse 3D image scenes with 50 detailed prompts.
 For *T2I-3DisBench* evaluation, we employ [Mini-InternVL-2B-1.5](https://huggingface.co/OpenGVLab/Mini-InternVL-Chat-2B-V1-5) to score the generated images from 0.0 to 1.0 across four dimensions, including object count, object orientation, 3D spatial relationship between objects, and camera view.
-You can download the weights at this [link](https://huggingface.co/OpenGVLab/Mini-InternVL-Chat-2B-V1-5) and put them into the folder `model/InternVL/`.
+You can download the corresponding VLLM's weights at this [link](https://huggingface.co/OpenGVLab/Mini-InternVL-Chat-2B-V1-5) and put them into the folder `model/InternVL/`.

 ``` shell
 python inference_code/internvl_vqa.py "object count"